Alpine Drilling Project.

 And the shelter was up at that point and it’s still up.”

-“gale force winds coming up the valley every couple of weeks”.
+the site experiences “gale force winds coming up the valley every couple of weeks”.

 Because of this challenging environment, the team chose Simple Shelter for its high wind and snow ratings and proven track record in withstanding the most rigorous conditions around.
+With the unpredictable weather in New Zealand, Smart Shelters is the expert in shelters that will protect your equipment, your worksite and your personnel from a harsh environment.